BrandonHoeft/Rec-Engine-498/EDA_and_collaborative_filtering.md

   arrange(VisitorId, total_rating)
 ```

-### Different Scale Transformations for Total\_ratings
+### Selecting an Appropriate Scale Transformation for Total\_rating.

-I came up with 3 initial different ways to transform the total\_rating per Parent category for every user to tighten the distribution of total\_ratings.
+Came up with 3 initial different ways to transform the total\_rating per item (the Parent category) in order to handle the large outliers in the raw total\_rating distribution.
 The 3 other transformations are a lognormal transformation, square root transformation, and coercing the upper limit to a max value of 10.
+These are visualized below alongside the original total\_rating.

 ``` r
 tidy_ratings <- user_ratings %>%